Recent Initiatives

 Legal Support & Medical Treatment

 • ASWWF has been assisting the survivors in getting compensation money.
-In last one year 6 no. of survivors have received compensation money.
+In last one year many survivors have received compensation money.

 • 63 acid survivors all over India were being assisted financially for pursuing their medical treatment, including 5 who underwent treament at specialty hospitals, in last one year.